ffloyd/flows/README.md

 * branch naming using dash: `improved-contexts`
 * use [references to
   issues](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
-  in commit messages and CHANGELOG.md
+  in commit messages and make links to issues in CHANGELOG.md

 ### Planned features for v1.0.0